stud131/docs-monaca/content/products_guide/migration/phonegap_migration.en.md

         The views or operations in the Preview window might not work properly when Ajax requests or Cordova APIs are used.
 Read more on {{<link title="Live Preview Limitations" href="https://docs.monaca.io/en/products_guide/monaca_ide/overview/#live-preivew-limitations">}}.
 In this case, you can test/debug your project with Monaca Debugger (we will talk about this in the next section).
     {{</note>}}

-### Adjusting the Changes
+### Step 2: Adjusting the Changes

 As mentioned in [File/Folder structure](#file-folder-structure), your project's file/folder will be changes after importing into Monaca.
 In this section, we will explain you about the changes and how you can adjust them to your original configurations.

-After importing here are the changes that occurred in your project:

-- a new `res` folder is added in the root folder.
-This new `res` folder stores default splash screen and icon files used in Monaca project.
+#### 1. Including `cordova.js` File with Monaca

-- a new `components` folder is added in `www` folder.
+After importing the project, a new `components` folder is added in `www` folder.
 This folder is used to store JS/CSS libraries which you can add using [JS/CSS Components page]({{ref "components.en.md"}}). `components/loader.js` and `components/loader.css` file are used to load the added JavaScript and CSS libraries, respectively.

-- a `package.json` file is created in the root folder.
-This file is used to manage Cordova plugins in Monaca project.

-- the content of your `config.xml` file will be replaced with Monaca's default settings.
-Therefore, all of your configurations such as splash screens, icons and plugins will be overrided.

-It seems like there are many changes and some of your configurations are lost, right?
-Don't panic.
-It is okay.
-We will help you to adjust these changes so you can have all of your configurations again.

-#### Including `cordova.js` File with Monaca

-In Monaca, `components/loader.js` is not only used to load JavaScript libraries but also `cordova.js` file.
+`components/loader.js` is not only used to load JavaScript libraries but also `cordova.js` file.
 For this reason, instead of having the following `<script>` tag:

 {{<highlight html>}}
 <script type="text/javascript" src="cordova.js"></script>